Lessons from a Daffodil Garden

 I love the story author Jaroldeen Edwards tells (Things I Wish I’d Known Sooner) of the trip she took with her daughter one bleak and rainy day.
-She wasn’t that thrilled to drive more than two hours to see flowers some woman had planted.
-But her daughter was insistent.
+She wasn’t thrilled to drive more than two hours to see flowers some woman had planted.
+But her daughter insisted.
 “You’re going to love this, Mom!”
 Tell me what mom could resist going along with that kind of enthusiasm.

-They drove along the Rim of the World Highway, inching their way toward Lake Arrowhead through fog and drizzle in the San Bernardino mountains, north of Los Angeles, Calif.
+They drove along the Rim of the World Highway, inching their way toward Lake Arrowhead through fog and drizzle in the San Bernardino Mountains, north of Los Angeles, Calif.

 Just as they turned the corner, Jaroldeen stopped dead—literally gasping in amazement.
 “There before me was a most incredible and glorious sight!
 So unexpected and unimagined.”

 From the top of the mountain, sloping down several acres across folds and valleys, between the trees and bushes, following the natural flow of the terrain, were rivers of daffodils in radiant bloom.
-Every color of the spectrum of yellow blazed like a carpet before them.
+Every color of the spectrum of yellow-blazed like a carpet before them.

 Why?
 How?
 Her mind flooded with questions for how this could be.

 The Daffodil Garden is the handiwork of one woman.
 A former Los Angeles High School art teacher, Gene Bauer, with her husband, still lives on the property.
 Their small home (rebuilt after having been destroyed by fire two times) fits perfectly into the scene in the midst of all the glory.

 As Jaroldeen approached the mountain home situated in that sea of yellow, she saw a sign posted by someone who was clearly tired of answering the same questions:

 Answers to the Questions I Know You are Asking